Society for Research on Biological Rhythms

-The Society for Research on Biological Rhythms (SRBR) is an international chronobiological research society with three key goals: (1) to promote the advancement and dissemination of basic and applied research in all aspects of biological rhythms; (2) to enhance the education and training of students and researchers in the field; (3) to foster interdisciplinary communication and an international exchange of ideas.
+The Society for Research on Biological Rhythms (SRBR) is a learned society and professional association headquartered in the United States created to advance the interests of chronobiology in academia, industry, education, and research.
+Formed in 1986, the society has around 1,000 members, and runs the associated academic journal, the Journal of Biological Rhythms.
+In addition to communicating with academic and public audiences on matters related to chronobiology, the society seeks to foster interdisciplinary exchange of ideas and advocates for the need for funding and research in biological rhythms to guide the development of related policies.

+Organisation

 The society holds biennial meetings and informal gatherings, and participates in peer-reviewed science and evidence-based policy making.
 It is one of four prominent existing Chronology Research Societies and one of the 14 societies that make up The World Federation of Societies for Chronobiology.
-The organization is currently composed of 1,000 scientists and clinicians dedicated to studying biological rhythms and their impact.
-The society has its own official journal, the Journal of Biological Rhythms.
-Through its journal, website, meetings and exchanges the society engages scientists of all backgrounds and nationalities.
-It advocates the need for funding in research areas in biological rhythms, such as sleep, and supports other research efforts such as the National Institutes of Health and National Science Foundation.
+Through its journal, the Journal of Biological Rhythms, and meetings, the society engages scientists of all backgrounds and nationalities.
+It advocates the need for funding in research areas in biological rhythms and supports other research efforts such as the National Institutes of Health and National Science Foundation.

-Founding and Early History
+Founding and early history

 In 1986, Benjamin Rusak founded the Journal of Biological Rhythms.
 Rusak wanted an accompanying society that would hold meetings concerning research on biological rhythms, so he asked Fred W. Turek to organize the first meeting.
 The society was officially founded on November 12, 1986 by Fred Turek, Dave Hudson, Joe Takahashi, and Gene Block.
 The society is sometimes cited as being founded in 1988, as this was when the first meeting occurred.

 Colin Pittendrigh, Turek's Ph.D. adviser, and one of the fathers of the field, was initially opposed to the society, worrying that it would have an isolating effect on the field rather than connecting it to related disciplines.
 Pittendrigh came around to the idea after the successful first meeting.
 Turek, however, believed that the field had advanced and diversified enough to justify a meeting that would unify the diverse field.
 Turek had been involved with the Endocrine Society, a research society that was 70 years old by 1986.
 He thought about this well established organisation when working in the early phases of SRBR, hoping to create a society with the ability to make a lasting impact.
 The first meeting was held at the Wild Dunes Resort and Conference Center in Charleston, SC, in May 1988.
 The Plenary Lecture at the first meeting was given by Michael Menaker.